 Our operations team continues to evaluate the most efficient modes of transportation used for deliveries.
 The ADS fleet is designed for jobsite delivery, with custom trailers designed for efficient unloading on site.
-We are streamlining our fleet capabilities by more efficiently shipping certain non-core deliveries, such as less than full truckload shipments, retail deliveries, and certain long-distance or one-way trips, via third-party logistics partners designed with the specific load of trip type in mind.
+We are streamlining our fleet capabilities by more efficiently shipping certain non-core deliveries, such as less than full truckload shipments, retail deliveries and certain long-distance or one-way trips, via third-party logistics partners designed with the specific load of trip type in mind.

-In fiscal 2021, we continued using a third-party logistics partner for retail deliveries in certain geographies.
+In Fiscal 2022, we continued using a third-party logistics partner for retail deliveries in certain geographies.
 Retail orders are primarily less than a full truckload of product.
 Results continue to demonstrate a significant improvement in service levels for the customers in the program, as well as shorter lead times for construction jobsite deliveries and multi-truckload deliveries due to our increased fleet capacity.

-Indirect GHG emissions increased 6%, primarily due to an 8% increase in pipe production.
+Indirect GHG emissions increased 27%, primarily due to the inclusion of data from the recently acquired Infiltrator Water Technologies business.
 Our operational excellence objectives to manufacture more efficiently by reducing downtime and scrap overall resulted in an improved production rate and less energy consumed on a per pound basis (for more information, please see the Energy Consumption discussion above).

-The 6% reduction in GHG emissions intensity is primarily a result of the factors above.
-With the release of our 2030 Sustainability Goals, our Science Based Target established for GHG emissions includes an absolute reduction target of 42% for 2030.
+The 31% reduction in GHG emissions intensity is primarily a result of the factors above.
+With the release of our 10-year goals, our Science Based Target established for GHG emissions includes an absolute reduction target of 42% for 2032.

-GHG Emission ıs
+GHG Emission าร

-Scope 1 Emissions (Metric Tons CO2-e) Fiscal 2019 Fiscal 2020 Fiscal 2021
+Scope 1 Emissions (Metric Tons CO2-e) Fiscal 2020 Fiscal 2021 Fiscal 2022

 Direct Greenhouse Gas Emissions by Type

-Fuel 73,887 69,001 70,524
+Fuel 69,001 70,524 61,554

-Natural Gas 3,207 3,260 2,911
+Natural Gas 3,260 2,911 5,729

-Total Direct GHG Emissions 77,094 72,261 73,435
+Total Direct GHG Emissions 72,261 73,435 67,283

-Scope 2 Emissions (Metric Tons CO2-e) Fiscal 2019 Fiscal 2020 Fiscal 2021 Indirect Greenhouse Gas Emissions by Type Purchased Electricity 137,909 146,143 154,195 Total Indirect GHG Emissions 137,909 146,143 154,195
+Scope 2 Emissions (Metric Tons CO2-e) Fiscal 2020 Fiscal 2021 Fiscal 2022 Indirect Greenhouse Gas Emissions by Type Purchased Electricity 137,909 146,143 154,195 Total Indirect GHG Emissions 137,909 146,143 154,195

-Estimated Scope 3 Emissions (Metric Tons CO2-e) Fiscal 2019 Fiscal 2020 Fiscal 2021 Scope 3 Greenhouse Gas Emissions by Type Purchased Goods and Services Not Calculated Not calculated 443,924 Total Scope 3 GHG Emissions Not Calculated Not Calculated 533,871
+Estimated Scope 3 Emissions (Metric Tons CO2-e) Fiscal 2020 Fiscal 2021 Fiscal 2022 Scope 3 Greenhouse Gas Emissions by Type Purchased Goods and Services Not Calculated Not calculated 968,243 Total Scope 3 GHG Emissions Not Calculated Not Calculated 1,126,214

-Emissions Intensity Fiscal 2019 Fiscal 2020 Fiscal 2021 Total GHG Emissions (Metric Tons CO2-e) 215,004 218,405 227,630 Total sales (\$, in millions) 1,385 1,506 1,654 Total GHG Emissions Intensity 155 145 137
+Emissions Intensity Fiscal 2020 Fiscal 2021 Fiscal 2022 Total GHG Emissions (Metric Tons CO2-e) 218,405 227,630 263,412 Total sales (\$, in millions) 1,506 1,654 2,769 Total GHG Emissions Intensity 155 145 95

 Note: Emissions data is representative of the ADS Legacy business in the United States and Canada.
 The data does not include joint ventures facilities in Mexico or Other International, which represent less than 5% of ADS Legacy net sales.
-The data does include Infiltrator Water Technologies, which was acquired in fiscal 2020.
+The data does include Infiltrator Water Technologies, which was acquired in Fiscal 2020.
 All other scope 3 categories are less than 10% of the total emissions.